 At Evolve, we use group therapy in a variety of ways.
 Our teens participate in recreational groups, daily process groups, and 12-Step meetings when appropriate.
 They’re involved in several group sessions per day, which may include:

 Adolescence is a time of radical physical, emotional, and social change.
-Hormones flood the body and the brain struggles to keep up as the urge to seek novelty and carve out an identity outpace the ability to regulate thoughts and control impulses.
-Teens riding this emotionally charged roller coaster need help learning how to slow down their thoughts, regulate their emotions, and make positive, objective choices.
-Experienced instructors lead yoga and meditation groups as part of our regular exercise program.
+Hormones flood the body, while the brain struggles to keep up as the urge to seek novelty and carve out an identity outpaces the ability to regulate thoughts and control impulses.
+Teens riding this emotionally charged roller coaster need help to learn how to slow down their thoughts, regulate their emotions, and make positive, objective choices.
+Yoga and meditation groups help adolescents achieve this.

+Experienced instructors lead yoga and meditation groups for our teens as part of our regular exercise program.
 Teenagers often have difficulty simply being alone, and many teens come to Evolve because they’ve learned to fill empty time and space with self-destructive, counter-productive behaviors.
 Yoga and meditation teach our teenagers to find a calm, centered, compassionate, and peaceful place inside themselves.
-They learn the ability to seek validation internally.
+They also learn the ability to seek validation internally, instead of through external, unhealthy sources.
 It takes time, repetition, and practice – like the entire recovery process.

 Other activities we include across all levels of care that might fall under the category of mindfulness are journaling, cooking, and gardening.